droxit/roxcomposer/doc/handbook.md

 # Introduction

-*mosaic* is a software development framework for building microservice architectures.
+*roxcomposer* is a software development framework for building microservice architectures.
 It consists of various interlocking parts:

 * a service communication and routing protocol based on Google protocol buffers
 * a service base class written in Python which allows easy implementation of Python services including a logging interface